C-EkoEko/Serial_Relayer/README.md

 #### Export Configuration
 Each time you open the app Byte Configuration will be reseted.
-If you are going to use the same configuration multiple times and don't want write configuration again, you can save the configuration as a .txt file.
+If you are going to use the same configuration multiple times and don't want to write the configuration again, you can save the configuration as a .txt file.
 Just click the "Export Configuration Button" and choose location.
 Saved file is meant to be human-readible (definitely not because I didn't want work more).
 You can open it and find out the logic easily and change the content according to will.